Skip to content

 Candidate Calibration in Executive Search

-Candidate calibration in executive search research should start with passive candidate sourcing.
-First, executive recruiters, candidate sourcers, and executive search research associates must make sure the position description is accurate and the requirements are reasonable.
-Next, executive search researchers must evaluate whether a prospective candidate’s knowledge, skills, and abilities (KSAs) line up with the job description.
+Candidate calibration in executive search research starts with passive candidate sourcing — the potential list of candidates you will pursue.
+First, executive recruiters, candidate sourcers, and executive search research associates make sure the position description is accurate and the requirements are reasonable.
+Next, executive search researchers determine whether a prospective candidate’s knowledge, skills, and abilities (KSAs) line up with what the job requires.
 You look for candidates with must-have and nice-to-have KSAs.
 While must-haves are the bare minimum, the nice-to-haves are usually the sweet spot.
-A candidate that checks those nice-to-have boxes increases the likelihood of a hire.
+A candidate who checks those nice-to-have boxes increases the likelihood of making a good hire.

 Knowledge